 Each applicant must complete a formal application and submit the following:

 No one enters rabbinical school planning to move to a different institution mid-way through the program.
 However, some rabbinical students find themselves in a program that is not an ideal fit for their individual needs and/or professional vision, and consider a transfer.
 RRC welcomes applications for admission from students at other rabbinical schools.
 Transfer applicants follow the regular RRC admissions process.
 Those who are admitted and enroll at RRC may petition for credit for the coursework they have already completed.
-If you are thinking about applying to RRC as a transfer student or if you have any questions about the process, please contact Rabbi Amber Powers at 215.576.0800 ext 123.
+If you are thinking about applying to RRC as a transfer student or if you have any questions about the process, please contact Rabbi Roni Handler at 215.576.0800 ext 123.

 At the interview, the applicant should be prepared to respond to questions about such matters as: